 CGS/ProQuest Distinguished Dissertation Award—The Council of Graduate Schools and ProQuest Dissertations Publishing recognize dissertations that make a significant contribution to their fields.
 Michigan Tech may nominate one candidate in each eligible field each year.
 The eligible fields rotate each year.

-GEM Fellowships—increases the number of minority students who pursue doctoral degrees in the natural science disciplines — chemistry, physics, earth sciences, mathematics, biological sciences, and computer science as well as the engineering fields.
+GEM Fellowships—Desgined to increase the number of minority students who pursue doctoral degrees in chemistry, physics, earth sciences, mathematics, biological sciences, computer science, and engineering.
 These fellowships are portable and may be used at any participating GEM Member University where the GEM Fellow is admitted. (see GEM at Michigan Tech)

-King-Chávez-Parks Future Faculty Fellowship—The program was created by the Michigan State Legislature in 1986 as part of a larger initiative to stem the downward spiral of college graduation rates for students underrepresented in postsecondary education.
+King-Chávez-Parks Future Faculty Fellowship—The King-Chávez-Parks Future Faculty program was created by the Michigan State Legislature in 1986 as part of a larger initiative to stem the downward spiral of college graduation rates for students underrepresented in postsecondary faculty positions.
 Applications are encouraged from minorities, women, people with disabilities, and individuals from cultural, linguistic, geographic, and socio-economic backgrounds who are not adequately represented in graduate student and faculty populations.

 MAGS Distinguished Thesis Award—The Midwestern Association of Graduate Schools (MAGS) annually solicits nominations for the MAGS Distinguished Master’s Thesis Awards to recognize and reward distinguished scholarship and research at the master’s level.
 Michigan Tech as a member of MAGS may nominate one candidate for the award in each disciplinary category each year.